Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Introduction

 In summary, the key contributions of our work are as follows:

-\begin{itemize} \item We introduce three novel methods for automatically evaluating the comprehensiveness of LLM outputs with respect to a reference corpus. \item We assess the effectiveness of the introduced methods in a meta-evaluation on the WikiContradict and ConflictBank datasets, which provide a natural test bed for identifying missing information. \item We evaluate comprehensiveness of several popular open-weight LLMs when answering real-world user queries based on multiple sources. \end{itemize}
+\begin{itemize} \item We introduce three novel metrics for automatically evaluating the comprehensiveness of LLM outputs with respect to a reference corpus.
+These metrics are designed to handle the unique challenges associated with assessing factual recall, such as accounting for information relevance and considering relations between the individual facts. \item We assess the effectiveness of the introduced metrics (i.e., we meta-evaluate them) on the WikiContradict and ConflictBank datasets, which provide a natural test bed for identifying missing information. \item We evaluate comprehensiveness of several popular open-weight LLMs when answering real-world user queries based on multiple sources. \end{itemize}